ElySkye/SphealBot.NET/README.md

 This is a fork.
 Do not join the official PDP discord and ask for assistance.
 For any issues, wait for an update.
 Do not bother the devs in PDP.
+Else, feel free to join our discord for support: http://discord.gg/sphealtopia

 ## SysBot.Base:
 - Base logic library to be built upon in game-specific projects.